saeedAlobidi/exception-handler/README.md

 # typescript library

-annotation-exception-handler is a library that allows you to write a try and catch using Try and catch that makes the code ugly? just used annotation   like this   @validate("name your function").
+annotation-exception-handlers is a library that allows you to write a try and catch using Try and catch that makes the code ugly? just used annotation   like this   @validate("name your function").